ajisilabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 ## About Example Code

-- \ref ulp_timer_example.c this example file demonstrates how to use ULP-timer to toggle onboard LED at 1sec periodic rate.
+- \ref ulp_timer_example.c this example file demonstrates how to use an ULP-timer instance to toggle onboard LED at 1sec periodic rate.
 - In this example, first clock and timer are configured with default configurations values from UC through \ref sl_si91x_ulp_timer_init and \ref sl_si91x_ulp_timer_set_configuration APIs respectively
 - Then registers selected timer instance timeout callback and enabling its interrupt through \ref